ocaml-community/ocaml-mariadb/README.md

 ## Introduction

-OCaml-MariaDB is a library containing [Ctypes](https://github.com/ocamllabs/ocaml-ctypes)-based bindings for MariaDB's `libmysqlclient`.
+OCaml-MariaDB is a library containing [Ctypes](https://github.com/ocamllabs/ocaml-ctypes)-based bindings for MariaDB.
 The library provides access to the traditional MySQL blocking API via the `Mariadb.Blocking` module, as well as the MariaDB nonblocking API, via `Mariadb.Nonblocking`, which is designed mainly for use with OCaml's monadic concurrent programming libraries such as [Lwt](https://ocsigen.org/lwt) and [Async](https://github.com/janestreet/async).